Thursday 10th July 2014

 7. Cut out two thin strips of Hydrangea Blue Flower Paste and attach to the shirt to make a collar.
 Add the buttons using small balls of White Flower and Modelling Paste pressed flat.

 8. To make the arms, roll out a thin cone using Hydrangea Blue Flower Paste, cutting the bottom flat and attach to the arms.
 Cut the tops of the arms at a slant, and create a bend in the arms.
 Attach to the shoulders using cooled boiled water.

-9. Roll the peach blush icing into a small ball, and use your finger to flatten the end to create a hand.
+9. Roll the Peach Blush icing into a small ball, and use your finger to flatten the end to create a hand.
 Taper and shape the wrist cutting out a small ‘V’ for the thumb and then cut the fingers.
-Add a small rectangle of hydrangea blue flower paste to the join on the hydrangea blue flower paste and peach blush icing.
+Add a small rectangle of Hydrangea Blue Flower Paste to the join on the sleeve and arm.

 11. Add facial features using food colouring paste.
 Use brown for the eyes brows, pink for the lips and cheeks, white for eyes and teeth and blue and black for the eye detail.
 Attach the head to the neck with cooled boiled water.

-13. For his hair colour, mix Renshaw Teddy Bear Brown Ready to Roll Icing with white flower paste and roll out a thin piece.
-Cut to the width to cover the distance at the back of the head between his two ears.
+13. For his hair colour, mix Renshaw Teddy Bear Brown Ready to Roll Icing with White Flower Paste and roll out a thin piece.
+Cut the width to cover the distance at the back of the head between his two ears.
 Use a knife to mark lines into the paste.
 Wet the back of his head and attach the piece of hair, meeting in the middle at the top of his head.
 Use a pair of scissors to cut the excess.